-First offense: a.
-A conference will be held to determine the facts. b.
-A warning or bus suspension may be assigned.
-Repeated offenses: All of the above and possible revocation of bus riding privileges for the remainder of the year.
+First Offense: A warning or bus suspension or ISS/OSS may be assigned.
+Repeated Offenses:

+All the above and possible revocation of bus riding privileges for the remainder of the year.

+RR.
 SUSPENSION OF STUDENTS

-If students persistently misbehave they may be suspended from school and their return contingent upon parents or guardians having a conference with their principal.
+If students persistently misbehave they may be suspended from school, and their return may be contingent upon their parent or guardian having a conference with their principal.
 Prior to their suspension, the principal shall give students notification of charges against them, and if students deny them, they will be given explanation of the evidence against them and an opportunity to present their side.
-However, in case the students are presenting a clear and present danger of disruption, the principal or designee shall have the option of suspending immediately.
-In this case, the necessary notice and hearing will follow as soon as possible.
+However in case students are presenting a clear and present danger of disruption, the principal or designee shall have the option of suspending immediately.
+In this case, the necessary notice and hearing will follow as soon as practical.

-Students and their parent/guardian have the right to appeal to the Superintendent regarding the suspension.
+Students and their parent or guardian have the right to appeal to the Superintendent regarding a suspension.

-Short term suspension: Suspension from school for a period not exceeding 10 days.
+Short Term Suspension: suspension from school for a period not exceeding ten (10)

+days.

-Long term suspension: Suspension from school for a period exceeding 10 days and approval by the Superintendent.
+Long term Suspension: suspension from school for a period in excess of ten (10)

+days and approved by the Superintendent.

-- Expulsion: A means by which the Board of Education may permanently bar a student from school.
-Three criteria are established for such action. - 1.
-Must be at least 14 years of age. - 2.
-Has been convicted of a felony. - 3.
-Constitutes a clear threat to the safety and health of other students or employees.
+Expulsion: a means by which the Board of Education may permanently bar a student from school.
+Three (3) criteria are established for each such action:

+- 1. Must be at least 14 years of age.

+- 2. Has been convicted of a felony

+- 3. Constitutes a clear threat to the safety and health of other students or employees.